timm/tested/docs/onScript.md

 Note one short cut in the above:
 - when the `cli` function looks for update,
   - if the default is non-boolean then the flag `-x` must be followed by a value
-  - if the default is a boolean, then the flag `-x` has no value (and the default is just inverted)
+  - if the default is a boolean, then the flag `-x` has no value (and the default is just inverted, so trues become falses and falses become trues)